-Searches the document for specified strings and replaces all locations with new strings.
+Searches the document or source library for specified strings and replaces all locations with new strings.

-Searches the document and highlights the word fun and provides option to replace fun with games.
+Searches the document or source library and highlights the word fun and provides option to replace fun with games.
 Only lowercase versions of the words will be located.
 Each find must be verified.

-Searches the document as in the previous example, except all versions of fun will be found regardless of uppercase or lowercase.
+Searches the document or source library as in the previous example, except all versions of fun will be found regardless of uppercase or lowercase.
 Each find must be verified for replacement.

-Searches the document and highlights the words fun (replacing them with games) and ready (replacing them with prepared) regardless uppercase or lowercase.
+Searches the document or source library and highlights the words fun (replacing them with games) and ready (replacing them with prepared) regardless uppercase or lowercase.
 The N in the verify position specifies that locations will be replaced without verification.